BOAR'S HEAD SWIM TEAM

 • Turning End: The side of the pool without the blocks.

 • Ribbons: Swimmers that place down to 16th place will receive a ribbon for their accomplishment.
-Swimmers that have been DQ'd will receive a "Super Swimmer" ribbon for their effort, and swimmers that place first in their heat will be awarded with a "Heat Winner" ribbon.
+Swimmers that place first in their heat will be awarded with a "Heat Winner" ribbon.

 Home